 According to a survey conducted by AdRoll, over 70 percent of marketers are spending anywhere between 10-50 percent of their digital marketing spend on retargeting content.

 Yet while many marketers understand the potential value, they are falling short in the actual application of their efforts.
-Despite a total of $6 billion spent on retargeting in the U.S. last year,
+Despite a total of $6 billion spent on retargeting in the U.S. last year, click-through rates remain dismal at just .06 percent.
+Sure, this is better than the average CTR for all digital ads, but that feels like a pyrrhic victory.
+What’s getting in the way of better results?
+Well, there are a few key pain points that help explain this phenomenon.

 Understanding and Attributing across Channels: A recent study revealed that 43 percent of marketers cite attribution and understanding of performance across different channels as a top challenge when it comes to retargeting.
 This can largely be credited to the fact that without users clicking on your ads it is impossible to measure the real significance of your efforts.